pydine/midi_xd327/README.md

 3. Select the STM32F103 board profile in the Arduino IDE.
 4. Compile and upload `midi.ino`.

+## Key Test Utility
+Use `keytest.ino` to verify key order and check for damaged keys via the serial port.
+It scans all 12 mux channels and prints the detected row/column when a contact is pressed.

+Steps:
+1. Open Serial3 at 115200 baud.
+2. Press keys one by one.
+3. Confirm the reported row/column matches the expected layout.

 ## Notes
 - This project depends on USBComposite for MIDI enumeration.
 - PC13 LED is active-low on many Blue Pill boards; adjust wiring if needed.